Progressive Christian & non-Christian views

 to be blasphemous.
 But then, many non-Christian theists would consider most of the historical

 Christian theories of the atonement to also be blasphemous.
-Their feelings are mutual.
+Their feelings are mutually exclusive.

 Most readers of this essay are probably mainline or conservative Christians, and will find the following very strange, because it differs from what